How to Have a Successful Business as an Introvert

 You see where I’m going with this?
-Just because you don’t work in the stereotypical American Entrepreneur way, that doesn’t mean we’re not really good at this shit.
+Just because you don’t work in the stereotypical American Entrepreneur way doesn’t mean you’re not really good at this shit.

 You don’t need to be an extrovert to be successful in your business, you just need to set boundaries and figure out what works for you.